Warner-Bell/terraform-beginner-bootcamp-2023/README.md

 If you want to automatically approve an apply we can provide the auto approve flag eg. `terraform apply --auto-approve`

+#### Terraform Destroy
+`teraform destroy` This will destroy resources.

+You can use the auto approve flag to skip the approve prompt eg. `terraform apply --auto-approve`

 ### Terraform Lock Files
 `.terraform.lock.hcl` contains the locked versioning for the providers or modulues that should be used with the project.